lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     The plot parameters for the distribution of estimated diameters.

 2.10.
 Click on the "Apply" or "OK" button.
-This will result in the plot showing the distribution of estimated diameters extracted via your query.
+This will result in the plot showing the distribution of estimated diameters.

 .. figure:: /_static/portal_tut03_step02e.png
     :width: 600